KalicoCrew/kalico/docs/Bleeding_Edge.md

 https://klipper.discourse.group/t/extruder-pa-synchronization-with-input-shaping/3843

 ### Overview
-Klipper's new feature, "Extruder PA Synchronization with Input Shaping," is an advanced implementation designed to enhance 3D printing quality by synchronizing filament extrusion (Pressure Advance - PA) with the toolhead's motion.
+"Extruder PA Synchronization with Input Shaping," synchronizes filament extrusion (Pressure Advance - PA) with the toolhead's motion.
 This synchronization aims to reduce artifacts by compensating for changes in toolhead motion, especially in scenarios where input shaping is employed to minimize vibration and ringing.

 ### Background
 Input shaping is a technique used to alter toolhead motion to reduce vibrations.
 While Klipper's existing pressure advance algorithm helps in synchronizing filament extrusion with toolhead motion, it is not fully aligned with the input shaping alterations.
 This misalignment can be particularly noticeable in scenarios where X and Y axes have different resonance frequencies, or the PA smooth time significantly deviates from the input shaper duration.